The Space Planning Policy is authorized by ABA 08-01, dated January 1, 2008, and can be found in the University Policy Manual.

 The Director of Space Management will initially review requests for physical, functional, or capacity space changes.
 If the request may have impact with EO 565, the request will proceed to the Space Planning Advisory Group (SPAG) for review and recommendation to the Vice President for Administration.

-Requests for physical, functional, or capacity space changes are usually forwarded to the Director of Space Management from Facilities Services or Information Resources & Technology.
+Requests for physical, functional, or capacity space changes shall be forwarded to the Director of Space Management from Facilities Management.
 Space Management may contact the requester directly to request information concerning the project.
 Customers shall not proceed with a space or instructional furniture change project or fund purchases until after the space impact of the project has been reviewed by the Director of Space Management and possibly SPAG, and space approval to proceed is confirmed.

-Space Management is also responsible for the instructional classroom furniture inventory and will review all instructional furniture change requests and determine how to proceed.
+Space Management is also responsible for oversight of instructional furniture in University lecture and conference facilities and shall review all instructional furniture change requests and determine how to proceed.

 *Reference: EO 565 (PDF): The Policies and Procedures for the Administration of Capacity Space.